str4t0m/zephyr-example-application/README.md

   <img alt="API Documentation" src="https://img.shields.io/badge/API-documentation-3D578C?logo=c&logoColor=white">
 </a>

-This repository contains a Zephyr example application.
-The main purpose of this repository is to serve as a reference on how to structure Zephyr-based applications.
+This repository contains a Zephyr example application for tests only.
+The main purpose of this
+repository is to serve as a reference on how to structure Zephyr-based applications.
 Some of the features demonstrated in this example are: